Chapter 12:

 “It will aid in my investigation.”

-“…” Curious, Raquel’s suspicion and gut demanded she remain wary.
+“…” Curious, Raquel’s gut demanded she remain wary.
 “Pontz, what is this organization you’re working with?
 What are you investigating in the department?”

 “I appreciate your willingness to aid in this matter.”
 Raquel watched as he folded her jacket, regardless of the singed sleeve, meticulously.
 “I do have one last question, if you wouldn’t mind.”